tos-network/emo/docs/config.md

 [Websocket](https://en.wikipedia.org/wiki/WebSocket) is a transport usually used to connect to non-browser-based IPFS nodes from browser-based js-ipfs nodes.

-While it's enabled by default for dialing, Kubo doesn't listen on this transport by default.
+While it's enabled by default for dialing, Emo doesn't listen on this transport by default.

 Default: Enabled